-The Center for Victim Advocacy and Violence Prevention provides violence prevention education and resources at every first year, transfer, and international student orientation in differing formats.
-Orientation expo participation is also requested each semester.
+Victim Advocacy and Violence Prevention on the Tampa and St. Petersburg campuses provide violence prevention education, resources, and Title IX information at every first year, transfer, and international student orientation in differing formats.

 Violence Prevention Trainer Program and Internship Program